 3.1.2.3.5 Parochial Mission Property Trust.
-For a congregation or body of worshipers seeking recognition as a Parochial Mission: a complete statement in writing of all real estate, personal property, cash or endowment funds, and other assets or indebtedness of the founding congregation to be held in trust by the founding congregation for the Parochial Mission pending its recognition as an independent congregation within the Diocese; and a certified copy of minutes of the meeting of the founding congregation and of the Governing Body of the congregation authorizing the formation of the Parochial Mission and the imposition of the trust with respect to property to be used for the benefit of the Parochial Mission, and committing to actions pursuant to these Canons if the Parochial Mission becomes an independent congregation.
-The founding congregation shall hold all such property in trust for the benefit of the Parochial Mission.
+For a congregation or body of worshipers seeking recognition as a Parochial Mission: a complete statement in writing of all real estate, personal property, cash or endowment funds, and other assets or indebtedness of the founding congregation to be held in trust by the founding congregation for the Parochial Mission pending its recognition as an independent congregation within the Diocese; and a certified copy of minutes of the meeting of the founding congregation and of the Governing Body of the congregation authorizing the formation of the Parochial Mission and the imposition of the trust with respect to property to be used for the benefit of the Parochial Mission becomes an independent congregation shall hold all such property in trust for the benefit of the Parochial Mission.